forestgrape/coronavirus/1_introduction/illustrative_resources.md

-# Especially Illustrative, Insightful, Helpful and/or Extraordinary Literature
+# Especially Illustrative, Insightful, Helpful and,or Extraordinary Literature

 #### Content
 * [Notes on Reading](#notes-on-reading)